 Take full advantage of hotel pools, gyms, and any spa services on offer to decompress from travel and heat.

-Schedule intense activities for early mornings or late afternoons, allowing for mid-rangeday breaks in air-conditioned comfort.
+Schedule intense activities for early mornings or late afternoons, allowing for the midpoint of-rangeday breaks in air-conditioned comfort.

 Maintain consistent hydration with bottled water to counter the effects of the hot climate.